Student Services is dedicated to creating an environment where any and all students have the opportunity to learn.

 Please accept a warm and sincere welcome to our schools and our community!

-We are hundreds of professionals seeking to educate children from preschool through high school/transition at our eight different schools.
-There is much more to learn about who we are and what we do.
-The best way to go about this is to browse through the links below as well as the whole of this website.
+The best way to learn more about our District is to browse through the links below as well as the other sites within the District website.
 Specifically, please read our SAFE Ambassadors flyer and plan to attend our New Family Back-To-School Night held each August.

 We trust that you find this community and this school district a place where your children are encouraged and empowered to learn and grow into their fullest potential!